Category Archives: Health

 Posted on

-The closer I get to the final hobby of the yearlong quest: cross-country road tripping, the more I reflect on all that I’ve accomplished this year–all that I’ve tried–all that I’ve learned about myself.
-A lot of people ask me what my FAVORITE hobby has been–or if I’ll continue any of them after this year.
+A lot of people ask me what my FAVORITE hobby has been.
 I usually answer that piloting a plane was my favorite hobby–and that I’ll be looking to earn my pilot’s license after this year.
 That’s 100 percent true, but ranking hobbies at all is incredibly difficult, because each one has done an incredible job in helping me to overcome fears, build courage and manage both my mental and physical strength.
 Additionally–for several of the hobbies, friends joined me–and being able to watch some of them overcome their fears was more often more rewarding than anything else.
 AND one of my favorite parts of the year outside of the hobbies that I did–was watching a friend complete her own challenge: Tears came to my eyes as Rena completed her 100th Bikram Yoga class in under 100 days.
 What I can’t drive home any more is that it’s not until we try everything–that we realize just how capable we are of anything.
 I hope that these posts do nothing more than inspire you.

 10. Ziplining